 Current and past graduate students have studied topics such as:

-Personal narratives of bicycles; an analysis of the University of Alberta quad, the relationship between artifacts and authenticity on museum websites, the uses of design history by design practitioners, how the concept and practice of research/creation may be developed in the university environment, how the Neonatal Intensive Care Unit is experienced by nurses who work within it.
+Personal narratives of bicycles; the study of city council meetings as settings for urban design practice, an investigation of makeover TV 'reality' shows in terms of how renovation and restoration are negotiated, a study of quilt documentation projects, an investigation of craft practice as a form of sustainability, an analysis of the University of Alberta quad as urban planning, the relationship between artifacts and authenticity on museum websites, the uses of design history by design practitioners, how the concept and practice of research/creation may be developed in the university environment, how the Neonatal Intensive Care Unit is experienced by nurses who work within it, and others.

 Project title: Thinking while doing (TWD): Connecting insight to innovations in the construction sector.

 Funded by: SSHRC Partnership Grant (Research-Creation), awarded 2013